sparcopen/do-a-doathon/README.md

 ## Goals (v.1)

-1 Create a version of hackathons that are collaborative, more approachable and values more contributions explicitly.
+1. Create a version of hackathons that are collaborative, more approachable and values more contributions explicitly.
-2 Encourage events which are more action focused and that build more community.
+2. Encourage events which are more action focused and that build more community.
-3 Experiment with bringing lots of ideas from hackathons, unconferences, opencon / mozilla, together under one roof.
+3. Experiment with bringing lots of ideas from hackathons, unconferences, opencon / mozilla, satellites together.

 ## User personas